collective/collective.pece/README.rst

 Add a question
 --------------

-Questions facilitate artifact annotations when researchers respond to them in context.
+Questions facilitate Annotations of Artifacts when researchers respond to them in context.
 Before you do anything else, add an Asthma Question to your site.

 .. image:: screenshot4.png